 Children use the richness of their daily activities to create pretend play, assuming different roles and characters.
 These experiences contribute to children's ability to self-regulate, communicate more effectively, and engage in cooperative activity with peers while practicing roles of others.
-When caregivers design environments for children to easily access relevant dramatic play tools and props, children can explore and understand the world around them38 creating a deeper comprehension of the relationships between objects, people, and events.
+When caregivers design environments for children to easily access relevant dramaticplay tools and props, children can explore and understand the world around them38 creating a deeper comprehension of the relationships between objects, people, and events.

-Indicators and Examples in the Context of Daily Routines, Activities, and Play a.
-Assumes roles from daily activities using a variety of props.

-- Selects from a box of clothes a hat, jacket, and piece of rope and portrays a firefighter putting out a fire. - Pretends to be a teacher and reads a book to the stuffed bear.

-b.
-Takes on more than one dramatic play role at a time.

-- Changes their voice while pretending to be a "daddy" and a "baby." - Says, "I'll be the doctor and the nurse.
-You be the patient."

-c.
-Pretends an object exists without using a prop.

-- Orders a "cheese pizza" and reaches into pocket for imaginary money to pay. - Pretends to put on a hat and coat to go outside, during dramatic play.

-d.
-Dramatizes familiar stories.

-- Plays the wolf in The Three Little Pigs. - Says, "My grandfather told me a story about where the wind comes from.
-I'll be the wind."
+- a.
+Assumes roles from daily activities using a variety of props. - Selects from a box of clothes a hat, jacket, and piece of rope and portrays a firefighter putting out a fire. - Pretends to be a teacher and reads a book to the stuffed bear. - b.
+Takes on more than one dramatic play role at a time. - Changes their voice while pretending to be a "daddy" and a "baby." - Says, "I'll be the doctor and the nurse.
+You be the patient." - c.
+Pretends an object exists without using a prop. - Orders a "cheese pizza" and reaches into pocket for imaginary money to pay. - Pretends to put on a hat and coat to go outside, during dramatic play. - d.
+Dramatizes familiar stories. - Plays the wolf in The Three Little Pigs. - Says, "My grandfather told me a story about where the wind comes from.
+I'll be the wind." - e.
+Adds details and expresses original ideas in dramatic play situations. - Adds their own ending to a story they read in the library center. - Brings large blocks from the block center to the dramatic play center to construct the wings for the airplane for their "trip to the Grand Canyon".